Strategic National Stockpile (SNS)Helping State and Ocean County Prepare for a National Emergency:

 - Creates partnerships with local agencies

-Please email the completed enrollment form to Brian Albers at BrianAlbers@ochd.org
+Please send completed form to Mike Prifold at MPrifold@ochd.org

 Medical Reserve Corps (MRC) ProgramWhat is the MRC?
 The Ocean County Health Department’s Medical Reserve Corps (MRC) is a component of the New Jersey Citizen Corps.
 The program is designed to identify and register volunteers who are willing to serve during a public health emergency.